This post may contain affiliate links. Please see our disclosure policy.

 Storage and Freezing

-This pulled pork shoulder will keep up to 3-4 days in an airtight container in the fridge.
+This slow cooker pork shoulder will keep up to 3-4 days in an airtight container in the fridge.
+It’s the perfect recipe to meal prep.

 For the refrigerator – Separate the pork from the liquid in the crock pot.
 The liquid will collect a lot of fat which will harden when cooled.
 To separate it, pour the liquid into a glass container and place in the fridge.
 Once it has cooled, a thick cream-colored layer will form on top of the liquid.
 This is the fat.
 Simple use a spoon to remove it, and pour the rest of the liquid over the pork before eating.